 How I Use Pendulums

 With each pendulum, I do the same thing: I hold the weighted part in my hand for just a second, in case that imprints it with a connection to me.

 Then, I hold the pendulum from the small, handle-style bead, pin, or whatever’s at the end of the chain or cord.

 I say, “Show me a ‘yes’.”
 I wait to see what the pendulum does.

 For me, a “yes” is usually a vertical swing, and “no” is a horizontal swing.
 Now and then, it’ll be a circular motion, with clockwise being one answer and anti-clockwise being the other.

 I check this every time I use a pendulum in a new location.
 I’m not sure how much the answer relies on my psychic energy, the pendulum itself, or the energy at the location.

-At this cemetery (that’s not a cemetery), and thanks to Sean’s pendulums, I was able to confirm – repeatedly – the identity of the energy (or spirit).
+At this sort-of cemetery, I was able to confirm – repeatedly – the identity of the energy (or spirit).
 I had several names to work with, from the few headstones nearby.